create3000/x_ite/docs/_posts/components/X_ITE/SpecularGlossinessMaterial.md

 >**Info:** Please note that the functionality of this node is still experimental.
 {: .prompt-info }

 >**Deprecated:** This node is deprecated.
 Future versions of the standard may remove this node.
+Please use [PhysicalMaterial](/x_ite/components/shape/physicalmaterial/) instead.
 {: .prompt-danger }

 ## Hierarchy